Clinical hypnotherapy and BWRT in Bristol

 • Do I have to talk about my past in hypnotherapy?

-At my Bristol based hypnotherapy practice, we focus on solution-oriented techniques, rather than analytical therapy, which often delves into childhood and past traumas.
+At my Bristol hypnotherapy practice, we focus on solution-oriented techniques, rather than analytical therapy, which often delves into childhood and past traumas.
 While understanding the past can be insightful, reliving it isn’t always helpful for achieving change.
 With hypnosis, we can gently remove the emotional charge from past experiences without dwelling on them.
 This allows you to redirect your energy towards how you want to feel and behave moving forward.

 • Can everyone be hypnothised?